 Mike: You don’t have anything sharp on you that I can stick myself with, do you?

 [rips off pants, women scream]

 But does he?
-After all, we only have his word for it.
+We only have his word for it.
 And anyway, those words are highly unreliable.
-Don’t his words actually tell a different story to the one the movie is telling us?
-Don’t they say either:
+Don’t his words tell a different story to the one the movie is telling us?
+They seem to be saying either:

 a) I have a penis large enough to fuck myself with – please allow me to demonstrate